lowRISC/opentitan/hw/ip/pinmux/doc/_index.md

 ### Retention and Wakeup Features

-The retention logic allows SW to specify a certain behavior during deep sleep for each muxed and dedicated output.
+The retention logic allows SW to specify a certain behavior during sleep for each muxed and dedicated output.
 Legal behaviors are tie low, tie high, high-Z, keeping the previous state, or driving the current value (useful for peripherals that are always on).

 The wakeup detectors can detect patterns such as rising / falling edges and pulses of a certain width up to 255 AON clock cycles.
 Each wakeup detector can listen on any one of the MIO / DIO signals that are routed through the `pinmux`, and if a pattern is detected, the power manager is informed of that event via a wakeup request.

-The `pinmux` module itself is in the always-on (AON) power domain, and as such does not loose configuration state when a deep sleep power cycle is performed.
+The `pinmux` module itself is in the always-on (AON) power domain, and as such does not loose configuration state when a sleep power cycle is performed.
-However, only the wakeup detector logic will be actively clocked during deep sleep in order to save power.
+However, only the wakeup detector logic will be actively clocked during sleep in order to save power.

 See the [retention logic]({{< relref "#retention-logic">}}) and [wakeup detectors]({{< relref "#wakeup-detectors">}}) sections for more details about the mux implementation.